Brisbane Botanic Gardens, Mount Coot-tha

 The Brisbane Botanic Gardens (formerly the Mount Coot-tha Botanic Gardens and informally the Toowong Botanic Gardens) are located 7 km from the Brisbane CBD at the foot of Brisbane's tallest mountain, Mount Coot-tha in the suburb of Mount Coot-tha, Queensland, Australia.
+The gardens receive around 1.4 million visitors a year.
+Entry to the gardens is free.

 History

 The gardens, which were originally called the Mount Coot-tha Botanic Gardens and which cover 52 hectare, were established by the Brisbane City Council in 1970, and officially opened in 1976.
 The gardens are the second botanical gardens established in Brisbane.
 The original gardens, now known as the City Botanic Gardens are located in the Brisbane CBD at Gardens Point.
 The new gardens were developed by the City Council because the original city site could not be expanded and was flood prone.

 The Mount Coot-tha Library at the gardens opened in 1975.

+In 2023, approval was granted for the introduction of a year-round light show in the gardens.

 Features

 Features of the Brisbane Botanic Gardens include: